DORA metrics explained: The four key DevOps measurements

 Do use DORA to reduce software delivery friction.

-DORA metrics can reduce software delivery friction by identifying bottlenecks and inefficiencies in the deployment process, allowing teams to target specific areas for improvement.
-By continuously monitoring these software delivery throughput, organizations can streamline operations, enhance collaboration, and accelerate time to market.
+DORA metrics can reduce software delivery friction by identifying bottlenecks and inefficiencies in the deployment process.
+This allows teams to target specific areas for improvement.
+By continuously monitoring this software delivery throughput, organizations can streamline operations, enhance collaboration, and accelerate time to market.

 Don’t use DORA as a way to measure productivity or quality.